-- 3. Objectives and Scope of Activity: The Demand Forecasting Advisory Committee will advise the Council on subjects related to forecasting the region's future demand for electricity and natural gas.
-The committee will assist the Council in: - (A) Evaluating analytical tools and assumptions related to forecasting the demand for electricity; - (B) Advising on designing studies related to forecasting the demand for electricity; - (C) Identifying sources of information and data about the demand for electricity and its determinants; - (D) Identifying significant changes in electricity markets and their implications for the future demand for electricity and the future price of electricity; - (E) Reviewing and interpreting other forecasts of future demand for electricity; - (F) Reviewing power planning assumptions or studies that may impact the forecast of electricity demand.
+- Objectives and Scope of Activity: The Demand Forecasting Advisory Committee will advise the Council on subjects related to forecasting the region's future demand for electricity.
+The committee will assist the Council in: - (A) Evaluating analytical tools and assumptions related to forecasting the demand for electricity; - (B) Advising on designing studies related to forecasting the demand for electricity; - (C) Identifying sources of information and data about the demand for electricity and its determinants; - (D) Identifying significant changes in electricity markets and their implications for the future demand for electricity and the future price of electricity; - (E) Reviewing and interpreting other forecasts of future demand for electricity;

-- (G) With cooperation from natural gas and dual fuel utilities, start forecasting demand for natural gas end use, consistent with the electricity forecast. - 4.
-Official to Whom the Advisory Committee Reports: The Demand Forecasting Advisory Committee will report to the Council's Executive Director. - 5.
-Authority of the Advisory Committee: The Demand Forecasting Advisory Committee will serve in an advisory capacity only.
+- (F) Reviewing power planning assumptions or studies that may impact the forecast of electricity demand. - 4.
+Official to Whom the Advisory Committee Reports: The Demand Forecasting Advisory Committee will report to the Council's Executive Director. - Authority of the Advisory Committee: The Demand Forecasting Advisory Committee will serve in an advisory capacity only.
 Neither the Committee nor its members are authorized to make statements or commitments on behalf of the Council.
 Non-staff members of the Committee are not Council employees. - 6.
-Estimated Annual Operating Costs in Dollars and Staff Time: \$8,000 plus one month of staff time. - 7.
+Estimated Annual Operating Costs: The estimated annual operating cost, including expense reimbursement, meeting, and contract support is approximately \$5,000 per year, plus one month of staff time to prepare, organize, facilitate, and attend committee meetings. - 7.
 Advisory Committee Members: Every two years, the chair of the advisory committee, in consultation with the Director of the Power Planning Division will solicit technical experts to participate on the advisory committee from a wide range of regional stakeholders.
 The Council's Executive Director shall approve the participants and, in doing so, shall ensure that membership of the advisory committee is fairly balanced in terms of the points of view represented and the functions to be performed by the advisory committee.

 Committee members shall be selected based primarily on their technical expertise and experience.
-Members may include representatives from electric and gas public and private utilities, experts in the regional economy, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
+Members may include representatives from electric and gas public and private utilities, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
 All committee members serve at the pleasure of the Council.

-If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the original member's term.
-All replacement members must be approved by-the Director of the Power Planning Division.
-Executive Director of the Council.
-The Executive Director shall be responsible for ensuring Council members are timely notified of any such replacement members.
-Director of the Power Planning Division.
+If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the term.
+All replacement members must be approved by the Director of the Power Planning Division.